 - The wartime Looney Tunes cartoon "Scrap Happy Daffy" had old-school Daffy trying to build up a scrap heap for the war effort and matching wits with a Nazi goat who tried to eat it all.

 - As usual, Tex Avery takes this trope and goes to town with it in the MGM cartoon "Billy Boy", about a goat that literally eats a farmer out of house and home.
 The cartoon ends with Billy being flown to the moon...which he then eats.

 - Dexter's Laboratory: A Justice Friends short has a goat eating Valhallen's guitar.

-- Averted in The Simpsons.
-When the family goes to a petting zoo Homer tries to get a goat to eat a tin can and it won't do it.
+- Averted when the family goes to a petting zoo.
+Homer tries to get a goat to eat a tin can and it won't do it.

 - Then there's the two-headed crime-solving goat.
 One head ate tin cans and the other ate health food.

 - During the climax of the My Little Pony: Friendship Is Magic episode "Putting Your Hoof Down", the goats accompanying Iron Will are shown munching on Pinkie's tail and each others' ties while Iron Will is trying to collect payment from Fluttershy.
 In "Once Upon a Zeppelin", when Iron Will and a goat are relaxing with drinks held in hollowed-out pineapples, the goat takes a large bite from the fruit rind once it's finished the drink.

 - Futurama: In "Mars University", the goat outside the Financial Aid dormitory eats the sign that falls off the building.